Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 };
 ```

+> Question: Should we include this component in the barrel file?

 > For the sake of simplicity and taking into account that this is an spike we won't add unit testing or component testing, but if we start working in the real codebase we should add all the proper testing.

 - Let's integrate it into our _Kanban_ container: